GayathriAnand14/PRODIGY_WD_04/README.md

 ## FEATURES:

-- Simple and clean responsive layout
+- Simple and clean responsive layout.

 - List of technical skills and major projects